 A decade and a half later, those tunes still have twice the impact of anything that’s come out lately in the world of hard rock And those albums!
 It was like Christmas every time a new Alice album came out, and it wasn’t just the music that made it that way.

 The fascination with Alice Cooper went all the way to album packaging–you could pore over his LPs for what seemed like hours.
 School’s Out came in a jacket that folded into a school desk, and the record came wrapped in a pair of paper panties.
 Killer had a detachable poster/calendar depicting Alice being hanged.
 Billion Dollar Babies was a snakeskin wallet unfolding with an oversized billion-dollar bill inside.
 Muscle of Love came in a grease-stained cardboard box.

-Alice Cooper called the Georgia Straight from southern California recently, and talked about the upcoming tour, his new LP, horror movies, and heavy metal.
+Alice Cooper called in from southern California recently, and talked about the upcoming tour, his new LP, horror movies, and heavy metal.

 What have you been up to in the last few years?
 It’s been a while since you put an album out.

 Yeah, well I took some time off which was perfect for me.
 I had to take some time off.
 We’d been working just forever.
 And also it was a time when they weren’t really playing heavy metal music.
 There wasn’t like the new popularity of metal or glam or whatever you’re gonna call it.
 But now that’s in, it’s big now.
 My kinda music is back in.

 I see the snake and the makeup are back on the cover of Constrictor.

 Absolutely.
 You know, I played around with a lot of image changes, and then I decided that what I wanted–and pretty much what my fans wanted–was the Alice Cooper from the Nightmare era.
 And so that’s pretty much what we did.
 I went back to that character.

 Constrictor is a pretty straight-ahead rock and roll album.

 Absolutely.
 Right down the middle.